Main Yarra Trail: Yarra City section

 Once across the bridge on the north side of the river, the trail continues up a short steep hill to the base of Walmer St and turns immediately to the left (west) into the park.
 The path continues until it reaches Yarra Boulevard, where the path descends to cross the Yarra River again at the Gipps Street shared pedestrian and cycle bridge.
 Alternatively, cyclists and pedestrians can continue to follow Yarra Boulevard to Studley Park.

 At Gipps Street, flights of steps connect to the concrete path on the western side of the river.
 Some cyclists choose to avoid the steps and ride the back streets of Abbotsford to meet the trail at the Collingwood Children's Farm.
-An accessible, elevated path is replacing these steps and is expected to be completed at the end of 2025.
+An accessible, elevated path is replacing these steps and was expected to be completed at the end of 2025.

-A short way further the trail comes to Dights Falls, an ancient meeting place for the Wurundjeri people and peoples of the Kulin nation.
-The weir and water race were used to power the Ceres flour mill that was once located here.
-Here the Capital City Trail follows the Merri Creek Trail up the Merri Creek.
-The Yarra River Trail crosses the Merri Creek there, then passes under the Eastern Freeway and starts a long gradual uphill climb to Melbourne Polytechnic, before crossing the Yarra River at the pedestrian Pipe bridge at the Fairfield boathouse.
-The bridge is narrow.
-On the eastern side of the river, the path climbs steeply to Yarra Boulevard.